ThatSINEWAVE/DomainMonitor/README.md

 <div align="center">

-# Webhook Watcher
+# DomainMonitor

-Webhook Watcher is a Python-based monitoring tool designed to track changes in specified domains and notify users via Discord webhooks.
+DomainMonitor is a Python-based monitoring tool designed to track changes in specified domains and notify users via Discord webhooks.
 It facilitates monitoring various aspects of a domain, including ping time, WHOIS information, and IP details, and sends notifications when changes are detected.

 </div>